<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Egadi Islands - No rides

 We’ll sail to butterfly-shaped Favignana Island, the largest of the Egadi islands.
 We’ll learn about the Florio Museum, a former tuna processing plant, and the history of tuna fishing on the island, including the “mattanza,” the traditional ritual of trapping and killing tuna.
 After taking in the sights we’ll gather at the port and board a boat for a private tour.
 Around the coast, tufa quarries are carved out of the crystal-clear waters.
 We’ll stop at protected coves to swim in clear, blue water and enjoy lunch on the boat.
 The rest of the day is open to enjoying the relaxed pace of island life, taking a stroll through the piazzas and small streets, or maybe relaxing on the beach!
-We make our way back to the Sicilian coast in time to relax before the final celebratory dinner with dishes paired with Baglio Sorìa’s own wines.

 This activity is dependent on sea conditions.